 What is the Commercial Driver's License Law?

-New federal standards for testing and licensing heavy truck and bus operators are now law in Kentucky.
+New federal standards for testing and licensing heavy truck and bus operators are required by law in Kentucky.
 These minimum standards will guarantee the fitness of commercial motor vehicle operators by requiring demonstrated ability to drive heavy vehicles before a license is issued.
-A new license, called the Commercial Driver License (CDL), has replaced what was known as a chauffeur license for many Kentucky drivers.
 The CDL laws and standards cover drivers in all 50 states, the District of Columbia, Mexico and Canada.
 Motor Carriers will be held responsible if their drivers operate a commercial motor vehicle without a valid CDL.

 - CDL Skills Testing Sites